Here’s how the State Pension works and how to get the full amount

 You simply enter your date of birth and whether you’re male or female (gender only makes a difference to people already in their mid-60s) and ta-da, you’ll see your State Pension age.

-Quick note – as the earlier increase to 68 is just a proposal it’s not been factored into the calculator, so add a year if you fit that eight to 10-year range(born after 1968) to be on the safe side.
+Quick note – as the earlier increase to 68 is just a proposal it’s not been factored into the calculator, so add a year if you were born after 1968 to be on the safe side.

 Why you should care about your State Pension now